Hans-xwh/Blender-A3DA/README.md

 # Blender-A3DA
 Project Diva A3DA stage animation importer for Blender (somewhat functional).

 Im working on this, but I'll take some time to polish it before uploading it.
+This version is realy old...
+Im working on it!